umakantv/design-patterns/README.md

 ### Favor composition over inheritance
 Instead of hiding `flying` and `quacking` logic in each type of `Duck` class, we extract them out for reuse and composition.
 Any class can now included these behaviors to reuse the code.
+It is also easier to add more behaviors.

 ### Program to interface, not implementations
 Implementation comes with the baggage of strictly being tied to the implementing class.
 With interface, we can change the behiour at run time.